OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

 ---
 title: PowerPoint add-in tutorial
-description: 'In this tutorial, you'll build an PowerPoint add-in that inserts an image, inserts text, gets slide metadata, and navigates between slides.' ms.date: 12/24/2019 ms.prod: powerpoint
+description: 'In this tutorial, you will build an PowerPoint add-in that inserts an image, inserts text, gets slide metadata, and navigates between slides.' ms.date: 12/24/2019 ms.prod: powerpoint
 #Customer intent: As a developer, I want to build a PowerPoint add-in that can interact with content in a PowerPoint document.